 Prior to the welding process, material is blended to match the wall type and mixed with alum oxide and silicon metal.
 This material is then blown in on our patented equipment with a stream of oxygen.
 The silicon metal is then heated to ~5000°F and fuses the wall back together.
 This unique process requires no welding rod, producing a reaction similar to that of welder’s torch.

-Ceramic welding is applied during furnace operation by conveying a dry mixture of refractory aggregate and oxidizable particles together through specially designed watercooled lances.
-Many different lance sizes and configurations can be utilized to reach damaged areas inside the furnace or vessel.
+Ceramic welding is applied during industrial furnace operation by conveying a dry mixture of refractory aggregate and oxidizable particles together through specially designed watercooled lances.
+Many different lance sizes and configurations can be utilized to reach damaged areas inside the commercial furnace or vessel.

 Ceramic Welding Benefits